 was unacceptable.
 He had no intention of agreeing to this switch.

 Ted was understandably angry at the thought of working so hard

 without the promise of major financial rewards.
-But Donna held her
+But Deborah held her

 ground, so Ted walked out.

 Bitter at the way he had been treated, Ted went right for the